uNetworking/uWebSockets/README.md

 WebSocket++ v0.7.0 | µWS is **63x** as lightweight | µWS is **4x** as performant | µWS is **3x** as performant | µWS is **2x** as performant
 Kaazing Gateway Community 5.0.0 | µWS is **62x** as lightweight | µWS is **15x** as performant | µWS is **18x** as performant | unable to measure

 *Benchmarks are run with default settings in all libraries, except for `ws` which is run with the native performance addons.
 These results were achieved with the native C++ server, not the Node.js addon.
-Expect worse performance and scalability when using Node.js.*
+Expect worse performance and scalability when using Node.js (don't worry, the Node.js addon will run circles around `ws`).*

 ## Usage